Natural gas furnace rebates

 Furnace and thermostat specific requirements

-- The furnace must be installed by a Technical Safety BC licensed gas contractor with a GST number and valid BC business licence.
+- All upgrades must be installed by a Technical Safety BC licensed contractor with a GST number and a valid BC business license for the trade applicable to the upgrade being installed.
+Self-installations are not eligible.

 - The furnace must be replacing an existing natural gas primary1 space heating system that’s a minimum of 10 years old.
-Note: homes converting from oil, propane or wood may be eligible for connect to gas rebates.
-Converting from electricity is not eligible.
+Note: Converting from electricity is not eligible.

 - Warranty replacements or emergency replacements of space heating systems not in working order or deemed unsafe to operate by a licensed gas contractor are not eligible for rebates.